Other Exercises

 Know when to walk away,

-You never money
+You count your money

 When you're sittin' at the table.